keep-starknet-strange/nori/README.md

 ## Usage

-Run `make starknet-proxyd` to build the binary.
+Run `make nori` to build the binary.
 No additional dependencies are necessary.

-To configure `starknet-proxyd` for use, you'll need to create a configuration file to define your proxy backends and routing rules.
+To configure `nori` for use, you'll need to create a configuration file to define your proxy backends and routing rules.
 Check out [example.config.toml](./example.config.toml) for how to do this alongside a full list of all options with commentary.

-Once you have a config file, start the daemon via `starknet-proxyd <path-to-config>.toml`.
+Once you have a config file, start the daemon via `nori <path-to-config>.toml`.

 ## Consensus awareness

-Starting on v4.0.0, `starknet-proxyd` is aware of the consensus state of its backends.
+Starting on v4.0.0, `nori` is aware of the consensus state of its backends.
 This helps minimize chain reorgs experienced by clients.

 To enable this behavior, you must set `consensus_aware` value to `true` in the backend group.

-When consensus awareness is enabled, `starknet-proxyd` will poll the backends for their states and resolve a consensus group based on:
+When consensus awareness is enabled, `nori` will poll the backends for their states and resolve a consensus group based on:
 * the common ancestor `latest` block, i.e. if a backend is experiencing a fork, the fork won't be visible to the clients
 * the lowest `safe` block
 * the lowest `finalized` block